 Walk in the footsteps of early Maori and the first run-holders, through the rugged high country landscape and beside the mighty Clarence River.

-Between Labour weekend and early April, you can drive through Molesworth Station on the Acheron Road.
+Between Labour weekend and early April, you can drive through Molesworth Reaction Reserve on the Acheron Road.
 No caravans, buses or vehicles over 7 m long, and you need a permit to tow a trailer.

 Experience the stunning views, native wildlife and history on Blumine Island (Oruawairua).

 Climb up to the summit of Mount Royal (1366 m).

 Pass over Mt Sunday (1310 m) and Mt Riley (1314 m) on this circuit track.

 These tracks provide access to Mt Richmond (1760 m) and can be combined for weekend round trip.

 Climb up to Mt Fishtail (1643 m) via Fishtail Hut.